 - 1 ½ cups mashed ripe bananas (4 bananas, depending on size)

 - ½ cup applesauce (or 1 snack size container)

 - ¾ cup sugar

 - 1 teaspoon baking soda

-- Heat oven to 350°F. Spray muffin tins (18 wells) with nonstick cooking spray.
+- Heat oven to 350°F. Spray muffin tins (12 cup) with nonstick cooking spray.

-- Bake until a toothpick inserted in center of a muffin comes out clean and muffins are golden brown, about 18 minutes.
+- Bake until a toothpick inserted in center of a muffin comes out clean and muffins are golden brown, 14 to 16 minutes.
 Transfer muffin tins to a wire rack and let cool 5 minutes.
 Remove muffins from tin and cool on wire rack, or better yet, enjoy warm.

-- Yield: 18 average sized muffins.
-You can make jumbo muffins or mini muffins with this batter but adjust baking time accordingly.
+- If desired, make jumbo muffins or mini muffins with this batter but adjust baking time accordingly.